 Many companies have had Yammer for three years, five years or even longer, and in a lot of cases, employees have a negative opinion.
 Community managers have to contend with this and engage in a battle to change the perception – so we recognize this is not a simple, easy fix.
 Acknowledging that this is harder than launching a brand new shiny tool is important, and we should also warn against ignoring Yammer because it fell flat.
 Introducing something new isn’t necessarily the solution.

 Why did your Yammer network’s engagement drop?
-There could be many factors: the excitement of the new community has worn off and perhaps employees, all the way up to executives, are fatigued and just see Yammer as another tool.
+There could be many factors: the excitement of the new network has worn off and perhaps employees, all the way up to executives, are fatigued and just see Yammer as another tool.
 They might not know why they should continue contributing.
 Increasing Yammer engagement will take time, and won’t be something you can do alone, sitting mysteriously behind a computer.
 You will need to leverage others for Yammer to truly be successful, ensuring various workflows are integrated into the network.

 Here are more proven ways to increase engagement in your Yammer network, now that you’ve tackled the first major step:

-Host a “State of the Yammer Network” meeting of the minds with IT, HR and Communications to ensure all parties are on the same page with regard to their contributions within your Yammer community.
+Host a “State of the Yammer Network” meeting of the minds with IT, HR and Communications to ensure all parties are on the same page with regard to their contributions within your Yammer network.
 Neutral partnerships produce the best outcomes, and they’re pivotal for a successful Yammer network.
 Come up with a plan – who is going to do what by when.

 Executives might have been big proponents of Yammer from day one, but middle managers are the key connectors in getting employee buy-in.
 With the absence of their support, their teams might not even know about Yammer.
 Sit down with middle managers, one by one, to convince them to shift their work-related communications into Yammer.
 This will pull their employees along for a permanent communication change.
 Middle managers also need to model collaborative interactions with each other, so teach them how.

-- Find Your Advocates: Advocates are influential senior leaders who have witnessed the power of Yammer.
+Advocates are influential senior leaders who have witnessed the power of Yammer.
 They “influence up” to the CEO and “down” to their direct reports to encourage their people to use Yammer for work and learning.
 Empower them with the best information possible about Yammer best practices, and most importantly, listen to them.

-- Take an Idea and Make it Happen: Ask Yammer users for ideas or browse the community to find suggestions shared by who talk to customers and build your products daily.
+Ask Yammer users for ideas or browse the network to find suggestions shared by who talk to customers and build your products daily.
 When a senior leader spots a good idea shared by an everyday employee in Yammer, the leader is validating all employees’ use of Yammer while building better products and experiences for customers.

-- Host a Week Without Email: Work with middle managers to initiate a “Week Without Email” campaign in which their teams are forbidden from using email to communicate.
-Instead, point employees to a group for team collaboration.
+Work with middle managers to initiate a “Week Without Email” campaign in which their teams are forbidden from using email to communicate.
+Instead, point employees to a community in Yammer (or Microsoft Teams – you’ll need to provide some direction on which tool to use when) for collaboration.
 This approach is best used with teams where the walk-run-sprint methodology happens at a snail’s pace, and employees are hesitant to adopt new technologies without an extra “push.”

-- Use Administrative Features to Customize Your Yammer Network: You can’t truly customize your Yammer network, or any other Saas solution, but you can personalize it to make it look and feel like your company’s own product.
+With the new Yammer, you can now personalize it to make it look and feel like your company’s own product.
 First impressions count.
 This can help signal to employees that yes; Yammer truly is a company-blessed platform intended for safe collaboration.
 Upload your logo and a custom masthead design for external networks.
+Customize the All Company community by renaming it and adding a custom cover photo and avatar.
+Grab attention with new styling for polls, praise, and questions.
 For internal and external networks, you can choose from a palette of colors and designs, in addition to uploading your logo.
-We have three more ideas for using administrative features for customizing your Yammer network in our blog post.
+There are plenty more ways to customize your company’s Yammer network.

-Need help re-engaging your Yammer network.
+Need help re-engaging your Yammer network?
 Email us for a consultation.